Jocelyn Benson

-Jocelyn Michelle Benson (born October 22, 1977) is an American politician and attorney who has served as the 43rd Secretary of State of Michigan since 2019.
-A member of the Democratic Party, she is the former dean of Wayne State University Law School from 2012 to 2016.
+Jocelyn Michelle Benson (born October 22, 1977) is an American politician and attorney who has served as the 43rd secretary of state of Michigan since 2019.
+A member of the Democratic Party, she served as dean of Wayne State University Law School from 2012 to 2016.

-In 2018, Benson was elected as the Secretary of State in Michigan, securing the position with an 8.9 percentage point margin over Republican Mary Treder Lang.
+In 2018, Benson was elected as the secretary of state in Michigan, securing the position with an 8.9 percentage point margin over Republican Mary Treder Lang.
 This victory made her the first Democrat to hold the office since 1995.
 She was reelected in 2022, defeating Republican Kristina Karamo by a margin of 14 percentage points, setting a record for the largest margin and vote share among statewide candidates that year.

-Benson is a candidate for governor of Michigan in the 2026 election, having announced her campaign in January 2025.
+Benson is the Democratic nominee in the 2026 Michigan gubernatorial election and faces congressman John James in the general.

-Education and career
+Education and early career

 Benson was raised in Pittsburgh, Pennsylvania.
-She graduated from Wellesley College in 1999.
-She subsequently earned her master's in sociology as a Marshall Scholar at Magdalen College, Oxford.
+She graduated from Wellesley College with a bachelor's degree in 1999.
+She received a master's in sociology as a Marshall Scholar at Magdalen College, Oxford.
 After college, Benson moved from Massachusetts to Montgomery, Alabama, to work for the Southern Poverty Law Center, where she investigated hate groups and hate crimes.
-Benson also worked as a legal assistant to Nina Totenberg at National Public Radio.
+Benson also worked as a legal assistant to Nina Totenberg at National Public Radio (NPR).

-Benson received her JD from Harvard Law School, where she was a general editor of the Harvard Civil Rights-Civil Liberties Law Review.
+Benson received a Juris Doctor degree from Harvard Law School, where she was a general editor of the Harvard Civil Rights-Civil Liberties Law Review.
 From 2002 to 2004, she was the voting rights policy coordinator of the Civil Rights Project.

-Upon graduation from law school, Benson moved to Detroit to serve as a law clerk to Damon Keith on the U.S. Court of Appeals for the Sixth Circuit.
+Upon graduation from law school, Benson moved to Detroit, Michigan, to serve as a law clerk to Judge Damon Keith of the United States Court of Appeals for the Sixth Circuit.

-Wayne Law

-Benson became a member of the Wayne State University Law School faculty in 2005.
+Benson became a faculty member of the Wayne State University Law School in Detroit in 2005.
 In 2010, Benson published a book, State Secretaries of State: Guardians of the Democratic Process.

-In 2012, at the age of 36, Benson was appointed dean of Wayne Law, becoming the youngest woman ever to lead an accredited law school.
+In 2012, at the age of 36, Benson was appointed dean of the Wayne State University Law School, becoming the youngest woman ever to lead an accredited law school.

-Ross Initiative in Sports for Equality

-In 2016, Benson stepped down as dean of Wayne Law in order to become CEO of the Ross Initiative in Sports for Equality, a New York-based group funded by Stephen M. Ross.
+In 2016, Benson stepped down as dean of the Wayne State University Law School to serve as CEO of the Ross Initiative in Sports for Equality, a New York-based group funded by Stephen M. Ross.
 She served in this position until 2018.